rsingel/contextly-plugin-wordpress/readme.txt

 Contributors: rsingel, andrewcgg
 Tags: related links, SEO, promotion, related, custom posts, sidebars, similar, recommendations, see also, related stories, evergreen, personalization, popular, trending, video recommendations, product recommendations, curation, A/B testing, optimization
 Requires at least: 2.0.2
-Tested up to: 4.0
+Tested up to: 4.0.1
 Stable tag: trunk
 License: GPLv2 or later

-Build your audience with the content recommendations that are relevant, trending, evergreen and personalized.
+Build your audience with content recommendations that are related, trending, evergreen and personalized.
 Editorial control and machine learning.
 == Description ==

 [Contextly](http://contextly.com "Contextly") helps you build a loyal audience through content recommendations that keeps readers reading.
 We do this through a combination of powerful machine learning algorithms and editorial curation.